electronick1/stairs_examples/README.markdown

 **Hacker News**

-You can find in this example some basic information about stairs components.

 It's a good example of statistic and analytic problems.
-Here we could easily grab a ton of data from Google Cloud and calculate any stats values which we want.
+Here we are trying to grab a ton of data from Google Cloud and calculate some stats values.
 Stairs will make calculations in parallel way.
-And it's quite safe (no reason to lose, duplicate your data).

-The idea to grab some data from Google Cloud about Hacker News post and calculate different values based on topic.
+The idea to grab some data from Google Cloud about Hacker News post and calculate different values based on threads topics.
+You will find some tips about `batch_producer`, pipelines configs and general information about Stairs components.

 [Check it out](https://github.com/electronick1/stairs_examples/tree/master/hacker_news)